deild/osx-config-check/README.md

 # osx-config-check

-Checks your OSX machine against various hardened configuration settings.
+Checks your macOS machine against various hardened configuration settings.

 You can specify your own preferred configuration baseline by supplying your own [Hjson](https://hjson.org/) file instead of the provided one.